 Or how come agriculture conquered the world, together with the populations that used it.

-And “Behave” reminds us what are the ills of agriculture.
+And “Behave” reminds us what are the agricultural ills that those dumb ancestors of us didn’t realize when they switched to it.

 Agriculture made us all sedentary, “overly dependent” on a few crops and animals only, “vulnerable to droughts”, and even it lead us to “do something that no other primates do: live near our feces”.